NeuroQuant-Robotics/XPLOIT-PS-FIXED/vault_chal/WRITEUP.md

 - `unlock_vault_sequence`
 - "[-] FATAL: Kernel level debugger detected"

-Running the executable locally on macOS failed with `exec format error`, indicating the need for an `amd64` Linux environment.

 ## 2. Function Map
 Using `objdump -d chal -M intel`, we mapped the flow of execution: